pottedmeat7/OpenVR-WalkInPlace/Readme.md

 An OpenVR driver that applies virtual movement using a pedometer

-The OpenVR driver hooks into the HTC Vive lighthouse driver and tracks movement of the HMD and Vive Controllers.
+The OpenVR driver hooks into the lighthouse driver and tracks movement of the HMD and Controllers.
 It then applies movement into the virtual envrionment.

 # Current Games that Work Best with OpenVR-WalkInPlace

+- Skyrim VR
 - Fallout 4 VR
 - Arizona Sunshine
 - Onward